We are all Polanyians now.

 Accompanying this translation is the preface titled “Socialism and the Embedded Economy” by Johanna Bockman (George Mason University).
 In this thought-provoking analysis, Bockman sketches the historical framework of Polanyi’s article and its significance to the socialist calculation debate, the social sciences, and socialism more broadly.
 Based on her reading of the accounting and society that Polanyi offers, Bockman argues that scholars have too narrowly used Polanyi’s work to support the Keynesian welfare state to the exclusion of other institutions, have too broadly used his work to study social institutions indiscriminately, and have not recognized that his work shares fundamental commonalities with, and often unacknowledged distinctions from, neoclassical economics.

-“Socialist Accounting” and Bockman’s interesting and illuminating commentary on this original text take us a step forward in understanding of Karl Polanyi’s intellectual scholarship as well as his view of a kind of socialism that he would remain committed to his entire life.
+“Socialist Accounting” and Bockman’s illuminating commentary on this original text take us a step forward in understanding of Karl Polanyi’s intellectual scholarship as well as his view of a kind of socialism that he would remain committed to his entire life.

 Polanyi concluded “Socialist Accounting” with great passion.
 Let us follow him; since we are all Polanyians now… Are we?

 “Humanity will only be free when it understands what it must pay for its ideals.
 Only then will humanity come to recognize that the realization of these ideals depends exclusively on humanity itself….
 For only when the connection between the sacrifices to be made and the progress we hope to achieve along the path to the realization of our ideals becomes visible in a direct, verifiable form, specifiable down to the minutest quantities, can we as humans develop the drive to walk the upward path unwaveringly, to adapt this path to our capacities, and to proceed with joy and satisfaction.”
 (Polanyi 2016: 416).